 A huge fan of Jules Verne, Bly jumped on an idea that was trending in the later Victorian Era.
 People were fascinated with the idea of circumnavigating the globe.
 They did it in yachts, on bicycles and Jules Verne’s character Phileas Fogg did it in a hot air balloon in Around the World In Eighty Days.

 Nellie Bly was told that a woman could not travel alone.
 It was considered both unsafe and impractical given that a proper lady had to travel with several wardrobe trunks.
-After nearly a year of much resistance from the men in her newsroom, Nellie Bly was finally sent on her mission – alone, with one small satchel that was smaller than today’s carry-ons.
+After nearly a year of much resistance from the men in her newsroom, finally Nellie Bly raced to her mission – alone, with one small satchel.
+It was smaller than today’s carry-ons.

-Nellie Bly faced issues that were in some ways not so different from what women face today.
+Nellie Bly raced through issues that were in some ways not so different from what women face today.
 How did she succeed?
 In her article, 11 Steps to Break Out The Worldly Woman Warrior In You, Laurel J. Delaney outlines a roadmap that reads like a playbook for Nellie Bly.